Your team slowly shuffles into the meeting room. It’s time for the monthly team meeting. There are some difficult items on the agenda this week.

 1. You Need Your Team to Speak Up to Tell You When You’re Wrong

 Come up with a new way to run your team?
 New team structure?
 Introducing a new technology you read about in a magazine?

 That’s great!
 But your team needs to speak up to let you know when you’re out of your mind.
 Silence from your team may only encourage you because it seems as if they have no objections.

 Here at Thoughtful Leader, it’s not a dictatorship.
-Good ideas can come from anywhere and a leader would be foolish to discount them just because it wasn’t their idea.
-People in your team will have different experience than you do.
-Use it.
+Good ideas can come from anywhere and a leader would be foolish to ignore them just because they didn’t come up with it.

 People in your team will have different ideas and experience than you do.
 Use it to your advantage.
 Often it’s best if you implement an idea that comes from within your team.